drnsmith/drnsmith/README.md

   _Applied various advanced machine learning techniques to model and predict PM10 air pollution levels in London (United Kingdom), supporting urban policy decisions for cleaner, healthier cities._

 - **[Combinatorial Optimisation with Genetic Algorithms: Solving the 4x4 Puzzle](https://github.com/drnsmith/Solving-a-4x4-Letter-Placement-Puzzle-Using-Genetic-Algorithms)**
-  _Demonstrated the application of evolutionary principles, including mutation, crossover, and selection, to optimize a challenging combinatorial puzzle._
+  _Demonstrated the application of evolutionary principles, including mutation, crossover, and selection, to optimise a challenging combinatorial puzzle._

 - **[AI-Driven Pneumonia Detection Using CNNs and VGG16](https://github.com/drnsmith/pneumonia-detection-CNN)**
   _Built a deep learning pipeline to detect pneumonia from chest X-rays.
 The project compares a custom CNN with a pre-trained VGG16 model for binary classification._